Connecting 6 or more new properties to our network.

 For Subdivisions, the following must be included in the CAD format site plan:

-2.2.
-All streetlight Locations – the subdivision streetlighting layout is required for the design and would ideally have approval from the relevant Local
+2.2 All streetlight Locations – the subdivision streetlighting layout is required for the design and would ideally have approval from the relevant Local Authority.

-2.4.
-All commercial Network Point of Connection location(s) – include load requirements, e.g., pump stations, traffic signal supplies,
+2.4 All commercial Network Point of Connection location(s) – include load requirements, e.g., pump stations, traffic signal supplies,etc.

-2.5.
-Road Back Berm detail for every road (including JOALS / ROWs) – specifically, we need to know if any proposed roads do not meet our requirement.
-A minimum of 600mm wide grass Back Berm (electricity cables sit within the grass Back Berm at a distance of 400mm from the property boundary).
+2.5 Road Back Berm detail for every road (including JOALS / ROWs) – specifically, we need to know if any proposed roads do not meet our requirement.
+A minimum of 600mm wide grass Back Berm (electricity cables sit within the grass Back Berm at a distance of 400mm from the property Pillars are installed circa 100mm off the boundary in the grass berm).

-2.6.
-Development/stage boundaries marked – each proposed Lot requiring a residential Network Point of Connection should be
+2.6 Development/stage boundaries marked – each proposed Lot requiring a residential Network Point of Connection should be marked.

 3.0 Confirmation if streetlights each have an integrated photocell sensor switch that turns them off and on based on daylight.
 There would be a significant additional cost if the streetlights do not have an integrated photocell sensor switch and need to be centrally controlled via a relay.